Access and inclusion

 Subiaco is currently undertaking numerous projects for road rehabilitation and road resurfacing to improve the safety and long term performance of the road pavements.

-The City of Subiaco proudly presents the annual Shaun Tan Award for Young Artists.
-The award encourages imagination and innovation, and is a great opportunity to develop skills in visual arts.Sitemap
+The City of Subiaco presents this annual visual art award for young artists in Western Australia.
+The Shaun Tan Award for Young Artists encourages imagination and innovation, providing a great opportunity for WA students to develop skills in visual arts.Sitemap

 The sitemap lists all of the pages in the City of Subiaco website.
-Social activities for seniors
+Social media

 The City of Subiaco uses its Facebook page to connect with the community and share information about events, programs and activities in the city.Sport and recreation